huckingfoes/OpenCryptShot/README.md

+Join us at [opencryptobot.xyz](http://opencryptobot.xyz) if you have any questions or need help!

 # OpenCryptShot
-## Don't get scammed out of 500$.
+### Don't get scammed out of 500$.
 This shit took an hour to program.
-#### WARNING: THIS IS THE FIRST COMMIT OF THIS PROJECT AND IS UNTESTED.
+### WARNING: THIS IS THE FIRST COMMIT OF THIS PROJECT AND IS UNTESTED.
 IT PROBABLY DOES NOT EVEN WORK.
 YET.
 DO NOT TEST IT WITH ANYTHING YOU'RE NOT PREPARED TO LOSE.

-The open source development of the project will be centralized here as well as [in our Discord server](https://discord.gg/vJkF3cwZDy)(where you can be notified as the bot moves out of alpha testing).
+The open source development of the project will be centralized here as well as **[in our Discord server](https://discord.gg/vJkF3cwZDy)**, (where you can be notified as the bot moves out of alpha testing).
 I will test and fix any bug in a few hours or days... who knows :-)

 Open source clone of the simple crypto pumps bot some dudes are selling for 500$